geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 The primary role of the PSC is to make decisions relating to project management.
 The following decision making process is used.
 It is based on the "Proposal-Vote" system.

- * Issues that require a decision are based on GeoServer Improvement Proposals (GSIPs).
-For more on making a proposal see :ref:`gsip`
- * Proposals may be made by any interested party (PSC, Non-PSC, committer,user,etc...)
- * Proposals should be addressed within one week of being submitted, votes take place at the subsequent IRC meeting.
- * Each PSC member may vote one of the following in support of the proposal:

-   * +1 : For
-   * -1 : Against
-   * +0: Mildly for, but mostly indifferent
-   * -0: Mildly against, but mostly indifferent

- * A -1 vote must be accompanied with a detailed reason of being against.
- * A vote is *successful* if there is a majority of positive votes.
- * A vote is *unanimous*, if there are either:

-   #.
-No -1 votes against it, or
-   #.
-No +1 votes for it.

- * In the event of an *successful non unanimous* vote, the following steps are taken:

-   * Each member who votes -1 _may_ supply an alternative with which the original author can use to rework the proposal in order to satisfy that PSC member.
-   * If at least one -1 voting PSC member supplies some alternative criteria, the original author must rework the proposal and resubmit, and the voting process starts again from scratch.
-   * If no -1 voters are able to supply alternative criteria, the proposal is accepted.
-   * In the event of an *unsuccessful* vote, the author may rework and submit.
-A proposal may not be resubmitted after being rejected three times.
-   * Note that a majority of positive votes does not need to be a majority of the full PSC, just a majority of the 'active' PSC - defined by those present at an IRC meeting or responding within 4 days on email.
-PSC members need not sound in on every single motion, but are expected to be active - the section on stepping down details that if a PSC is not active for 2 months they will

-When not to use the GSIP
-^^^^^^^^^^^^^^^^^^^^^^^^
+GeoServer Improvement Proposals
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A GSIP is only needed for:
+A GeoServer Improvement Proposals (GSIPs) is needed for any action that:

-  * an action that has a major effect on others in the GeoServer community.
+  * Has a major effect on others in the GeoServer community; or
-  * If an action will break backwards compatibility, or change core code, a GSIP is recommended.
+  * Will break backwards compatibility; or
+  * Change core code

+For more on making a proposal see :ref:`gsip`.

+.. include:: gsip_voting.txt

+Snap Decisions
+^^^^^^^^^^^^^^

-A GSIP is NOT needed for:
+A GSIP proposal is NOT needed for:

 * an improvement that can go in a community module; or
 * a bug fix that doesn't rework anything substantially

-For minor decisions where feedback might be desired, the course of action to take is to consult the development list or raise it in an irc meeting.
+For minor decisions where feedback might be desired, the course of action to take is to consult the development list or raise it in a video meeting.
 The GeoServer Project recognizes that it is run those who are actually doing the work, and thus we want to avoid high overhead for 'getting things done'.

-.. note:: Snap Decisions

-   For all decisions that are not official GSIP proposals, those 'present' (those in the Skype meeting or who bother to respond to an email within 4 days) are given the power to vote and decide an issue.
-The same voting procedures are used, but any vote that meets a -1 from any party present (even a  new user), should go to a GSIP.
+For these *snap decisions* that are not official GSIP proposals, everyone 'available' (those in the video meeting or who respond to an email within 4 days) are given the power to vote and decide an issue.
+The same voting procedure (+1,+0,-0,-1) is used, but any decision that receives a -1 from any party present (even a  new user), should go to a GSIP.

 Responsibilities
 ----------------